Soo Eagles: Eagles era

 The Indians were sold in early 2008, and changed their name to the Soo Eagles.
 They began play in 2008–09.

 Capping the 2010–11 season, the Soo Eagles finished with a 37-10-3 record, 2nd in the West Division behind the Soo Thunderbirds; 2nd overall in the NOJHL.
 Brian Depp, a native of Fenton, Michigan, led the Eagles in scoring with 73 points, tied for 3rd in the NOJHL.

 The Eagles began the 2010–11 playoffs with a match-up against the Blind River Beavers.
 The Eagles disposed of the Beavers in five games, gliding to the West Division Final against their rivals, the Soo Thunderbirds.
 The Eagles upset the regular season champion Thunderbirds winning in six games in a hard fought series.

 The Eagles faced off in a best-of-seven playoff series against the Sudbury Jr. Wolves for the 2010–11 NOJHL title.
 They won the title in six games.
 This win put them into the Dudley Hewitt Cup Championship, where they finished third.

 On March 2, 2012, the Soo Eagles announced that they were leaving the NOJHL for the Tier II junior North American Hockey League.
 The Eagles bought the franchise rights of the Traverse City North Stars to make the move possible.

 On March 24, 2012, the Eagles played their final NOJHL game, a 4-2 loss to the Soo Thunderbirds in front of a hometown crowd in Pullar Stadium.
 The loss completed a 4-game sweep of the Eagles in their semifinal series with the Thunderbirds.

 Following the 2014–15 season the Michigan Warriors were displaced by the Flint Firebirds of the higher class OHL.
 With the loss of Flint and previous departures of teams from Port Huron, Detroit (twice), Kalamazoo, Alpena, Traverse City and Marquette, the Soo Eagles became isolated and it was determined to be financially impossible to continue in the NAHL.
-With the NAHL adding more teams to the East, the Eagles ownership took the opportunity to sell their NAHL franchise to Middletown Township, New Jersey and join with the existing New Jersey Junior Titans organization (which had formerly fielded Tier III teams) and the Soo Eagles team was granted re-admission to the NOJHL.
+With the NAHL adding more teams to the East, the Eagles ownership took the opportunity to sell their NAHL franchise to Middletown Township, New Jersey and join with the existing New Jersey Titans organization (which had formerly fielded Tier III teams) and the Soo Eagles team was granted re-admission to the NOJHL.